-The Fourth Trimester is a fairly new term for one of the most difficult parts of pregnancy.
+The concept of the Fourth Trimester is a fairly new term for one of the most difficult parts of pregnancy.
 But what is it?

-By the time I was pregnant with my first, I had been a labor, delivery, and mother-baby nurse, for a couple of years.
+By the time I was pregnant with my first baby, I had been a labor, delivery, and mother-baby nurse, for a couple of years.
 I knew what to expect throughout pregnancy, labor, and delivery.
-I knew how I would be taken care of the first two days following the birth of my baby, and how I would follow up with my doctor six weeks later.
+My postpartum care plan was well-rehearsed along with how I would be taken care of the first two days following the birth of my new baby, and also how I would follow up with my health care provider for my comprehensive postpartum visit six weeks later.
 I felt bulletproof and ready for what lied ahead.

-It was 1:15 am when he was finally here.
-Cries pierced the early June morning.
-I stared at him for hours as my nurses worked around me, putting me “back together” after the delivery of my first baby boy.
+It was 1:15 a.m. when he was finally here.
+Labor had started early that morning and I had spent most of the day at home managing my early labor.
+When I knew birth was getting close, I went to the hospital.
+It was only three short hours when cries pierced the early June morning.
+I couldn’t take my eyes off of him as my nurses worked around me, putting me “back together” after the delivery of my first baby boy.

-Around 7 am I finally dozed off for the first time.
+Around 7 a.m.
+I finally dozed off for the first time.
 Thirty minutes later, I awoke to the nurse checking my baby’s temperature and taking my vital signs.
 Now it was time to breastfeed again.
 “Oh well,” I thought, “I’ll catch up on sleep eventually.”
+The whirlwind of nurses, lactation consultant appointments, medication times, learning to breastfeed and diaper changes didn’t phase me much.
 I had my baby in my arms and the hard part was through.

 Well, not quite.